-Interfund reimbursements are repayments from a fund responsible for expenditures to the fund that initially made the disbursement.
+Interfund reimbursements are transactions to correctly account for revenues and expenditures in the authorized fund from the fund that initially recorded the deposits or disbursements.
+These transactions can be accomplished with payments between funds or by adjusting journal entries.
 Interfund reimbursements are not Interfund transfers.
-Interfund reimbursements are treated as adjustments and not reported in the financial statements.
+Interfund reimbursements are treated as adjustments and not reported in the financial statements